 The boundaries of the street comprise the built form which is well defined to the east of the street along the new commercial development.
-The boundaries to the south with the credit union is poor, and the boundaries to the western and northern side of the street is well defined along the Chilling Factory site, and stepped and jagged along the western side of the street.
-This is distinctive to this street, and contributes to its character.
+The boundaries to the south with the credit union is poor.
+The boundaries to the western and northern side of the street is well defined along the Chilling Factory site and stepped and jagged along the western side of the street.
+This is distinctive to this street and contributes to its character.

-There are a mix of uses on the street, including the County Library, the entrance to the town centre, and a number of commercial premises to the north west at the junction with Claregate Street.
+There are a mix of uses on the street, including the County Library, the entrance to the town centre, and a number of commercial premises to the northwest at the junction with Claregate Street.
 The Chilling Factory is vacant.

-Map 7.8_Map Locating Bangup Lane, Kildare
+Fig. 60 - Map Locating Bangup Lane, Kildare